aastom/bike-sharing-ml-project/report-template.md

 ### What was the top ranked model that performed?

-The top ranked model was WeightedEnsemble_L3, which has a fit_order of 20.
+The top ranked model was WeightedEnsemble_L3, which has a score_val of -50.809726.

 ## Exploratory data analysis and feature creation